Open-RFlab/openemsh/README.md

 Also I'd like this mesher to be a standalone tool, independant from any converter or scripting API.

+The `doc/` directory contains some experimentations about meshing algorithms, such as [this Python script](doc/abstract/conflict_too_close_meshline_policies/autosolve.py).

 <!--
 ## Build & usage
 ### Dependencies